 In the Methods section, authors should state the authority which provided ethical approval for the study, along with a statement in regards to the informed consent of participants.
 The study or clinical trial registration number should be provided, if applicable.

 Reports of human studies must include a statement that the protocol was approved by the appropriate institutional ethics committee or that it complied with the Helsinki Declaration as revised in 2013.

 Authors should declare any financial support or relationships that may pose a conflict of interest.
 The source of financial support should be acknowledged.

-Total number of words of the text should not exceed 4500 excluding the Abstract, References, tables and figures.
+Total number of words of the text should not exceed 4500 words excluding the Abstract, References, Tables and Figures.

 Citations and References

 It is the author’s responsibility to check all references very carefully for accuracy and completeness.
 In the text, references are cited by surname(s) of the author(s) and year of publication parenthetically at the appropriate place.
 Three authors appear in full on first citation, e.g, Bray, Whipp & Koyal (1994), but subsequently as Bray et al. (1994).
 For four or more authors, indicate the first author followed by et.al.
 Total number of reference should not exceed 30 except for Review Papers.